What Can Someone Do With Your ID?

 You want a record of losing your driver’s license or ID as soon as possible, so file a police report at your local police station.
 Anything that occurs on your record after filing this report will be easier to contest and help clear your name of charges or violations.

 If your ID was in a wallet that was lost or stolen, you might need to contact several other government agencies just to be safe, such as your local:

 - Postal Inspector.
-You can prevent criminals from filing change of address forms and alert authorities to potential mail fraud.
+You can prevent criminals from filing change of address forms and alert authorities to potential mail theft.